Jojo Siwa is now 19 years old and this internet and reality star has amassed a fortune estimated to be near $20 million dollars.

 Maybe you’ve heard of her, maybe you haven’t.
 You can bet, though, that your children have.
 Her name is JoJo Siwa and she has gone from an annoying TV reality star at a very young age to one of the most popular YouTube and Nickelodeon sensations in recent memory.
-She has her own line of hair bows, she has a doll, a beverage, a clothing line, and her own line of slime.
-If this sounds a lot for one person, it is.
-Just wait until you hear how old she is.
+She has her own line of hair bows, a doll brand, a beverage, a clothing line, and her own line of slime.
+If this sounds like a lot for one person, it is.
+And it’s even more amazing considering her age.

 Jessalyn also recalled JoJo’s first solo dance competition, dancing to the song “Mama, I’m a Big Girl Now,” from the musical Hairspray.
 While Jessalyn sprinkled glitter on her dancing daughter, Jojo wore a diaper.
 She was only two years old.
 “From then, I literally ran with it,” Jessalyn says proudly.
 “We had a CD player in our kitchen, so I would always be making mac and cheese, and [say], ‘Oh, let’s do a dance.’
 And she would just do her dance.”
 Her dancing became so beloved that guests would request to see it.
 “I would literally wake her up [at night] and she would do her dance,” Jessalyn recalled.